arozhkov/jimi-robot/README.md

 ## Installation

-__Before you begin:__ Although code is a mess, it does what it is supposed to do.
+__Before you begin:__ Although code is a mess, application is stable and does what it is supposed to do.
 I'm currently working on the improvements.

 1. Download [Jimi](http://bit.ly/TnY4NS).
 Archive contains all needed dependences except Weblogic client jars.
 1. Unzip archive somewhere on your server.